 AMQP::Client

-It’s small, only ~1800 lines of code, and without any dependencies.
-Other Ruby clients are about 4 times bigger.
-But without trading functionallity.
+It's small, and without any dependencies.
+Other Ruby clients are about several times bigger.
+But without trading functionality.

 It's safe by default, messages are published as persistent, and is waiting for confirmation from the broker.
 That can of course be disabled if performance is a priority.